 WHAT is it?

-The Budget Performance Dashboard tool (download available on the side) will help you to get a better understanding of how much has been spent on a sector, programme, or item, compared with commitments.
+The Budget Performance Dashboard tool (download available below) will help you to get a better understanding of how much has been spent on a sector, programme, or item, compared with commitments.
 The dashboard can be presented in meetings to review whether the budget has been implemented according to plans and used to facilitate discussion on what actions can be taken to improve budget performance.

-The accompanying training slides (download available on the side) can help you to understand the key information sources for budget analysis, know what calculations you can perform, and ask the right questions to interrogate your findings.
+The accompanying training slides (download available below) can help you to understand the key information sources for budget analysis, know what calculations you can perform, and ask the right questions to interrogate your findings.

 E4A-MamaYe supported coalitions have found that tracking budget performance is critical to understand whether political will has translated to action.
 By packaging evidence in a visual format, coalitions can make their case to decision makers and catalyse action.